binkley/homebrewery-files/witch.md

   A resonance of malice that cracks bone and glass.
 A Witch&rsquo;s rage given voice.

 - **Suggestion** <br>
-  One whisper takes root and they obey before they’ve thought it through.
+  One whisper takes root and they obey before they&rsquo;ve thought it through.

-\page

 - **Tasha&rsquo;s Mind Whip** <br>
   A lash of psychic force unravels the mind and disrupts action.
   Cruel, precise, and deeply unsettling.
-Rename as _Witch's Lash_ for flavor if desired.
+  _(Tasha&rsquo;s Cauldron of Everything, WotC)_

 ##### 🔍 Utility, Ritual, & Trickery

 - **Animal Messenger** <br>
+  A bird, squirrel, or other small critter carries your whispered words where no person could go.

 - **Detect Thoughts** <br>
   Read surface thoughts and probe deeper into a creature&rsquo;s mind.